svyatik/worked_time_calc/README.md

 # Worked Time Calc
-Very simple app for calculating worked time based on hourly rate
+Very simple web app for calculating worked time based on hourly rate

 ## Features
 Features?
-It's created just for fun :)<br>
+It was created just for fun :)<br>
 But it's based on AngularJS, so will be useful as good example for learning

 ## Demo